SierraSoftworks/blog/src/posts/2025-01-25-taking-a-stance.md

-This is the pitfall tackled in [Eli Goldratt's "The Goal"](https://en.wikipedia.org/wiki/The_Goal_%28novel%29) in which he discusses the Theory of Constraints and the idea that the most effective means of improving a system is to identify and address bottlenecks (reducing $\alpha$) and implementing appropriate buffering strategies which leverage backpressure to provide loose-ordering between entities (keeping \$beta$ low).
+This is the pitfall tackled in [Eli Goldratt's "The Goal"](https://en.wikipedia.org/wiki/The_Goal_%28novel%29) in which he discusses the Theory of Constraints and the idea that the most effective means of improving a system is to identify and address bottlenecks (reducing $\alpha$) and implementing appropriate buffering strategies which leverage back-pressure to provide loose-ordering between entities (keeping \$beta$ low).

 The challenge here is that, as a leader, the people you are responsible for are not in fact incentivized to deliver impact.
 Instead, they are incentivized to convince you that they have delivered the desired